 What is the general level of concern among Bulgarians?

-Bulgaria can be grateful to have got away fairly lightly until now but a lot of the credit must go to excellent crisis management.
-Unfortunately as a nation Bulgarians are not very disciplined, and probably because of low population density and fast initial response the total death toll is low.
+Bulgaria got away fairly lightly during the first wave, a lot of the credit must go to swift initial crisis management.
+Unfortunately as a nation Bulgarians are not very disciplined, and probably because of low population density and fast initial response the total death toll was low.

 Is it safe to travel to Bulgaria?